 Over 2000 standards were reviewed by the surveyors to ascertain CRC’s conformance to these standards.
 CARF noted a number of strengths of the organization including the yield sign ‘for your safety – call don’t fall’, interdisciplinary team work, the Medical Director (Dr. Thomas Stevens), educational material, staff engagement in the performance improvement process, finance department, Human Resources department, CRC strategic plan and transportation services offered by Singing River Health System.

-» Discover more about Singing River Health System’s Comprehensive Rehabilitation Center.
+Discover more about Singing River Health System’s Rehabilitation Centers.